0xMordecai/K8s/managing-advanced-k8s-resources/Kubernetes-Deployments/Deployment-resources/Readme.md

 **Kubernetes Deployments use `ReplicaSet` resources as a backend**, and the chain of resources looks like what’s shown in the following diagram:

 ![alt text](img.png)

+Let’s take the preceding example and create an nginx Deployment resource manifest—nginx- deployment.yaml: